stafiprotocol/developer/docs/architecture/cosmoslsd.md

 CW20 is a specification for fungible tokens based on CosmWasm.
 The name and design are loosely based on Ethereum's ERC20 standard, but many changes have been made.

-cw20-ics20 is an IBC-enabled contract that allows us to send rATOM tokens from one chain over the standard ICS20 protocol to the bank module of another chain.
-In short, it lets us send our custom rATOM tokens with IBC and use them just like native tokens on other chains.
+cw20-ics20 is an IBC-enabled contract that allows us to send LSD tokens from one chain over the standard ICS20 protocol to the bank module of another chain.
+In short, it lets us send our LSD tokens with IBC and use them just like native tokens on other chains.

 ## Off-chain service